TitanPlayz100/teti/info.md

 ***

 ## Updates
+#### v1.4.3
+- added bag seperators
+- added rotation center indicator
+- new display setting to toggle these indicators
+- sfx setting for piece spawns

 #### v1.4.2.2
 - finished ready set go option
     - the animation can be improved (need more inspiration)